The upper-crossing/solution (US) algorithm for root-finding with strongly stable convergence: . Discussions

 To solve the root of a non-linear equation $g(\tha)=0$, in this paper, we have established a general framework of a new root--finding method, called as the US algorithm.
 Its each iteration consists of a \textsf{U-step} and an \textsf{S-step}, where the \textsf{U-step} is to construct one $U$-function $U(\tha |\tht)$ based on a new notion of changing direction inequality for the original function $g(\tha)$, while the \textsf{S-step} solves the $U$-equation $U(\tha | \tht)=0$ with respect to the left argument to obtain the next iterate $\thtI$.
 Unlike the NR algorithm, which is sensitive to initial values and may diverge if a poor initial value is chosen, from Theorem 1, we know that the US algorithm has the property of strongly stable convergence; that is, it does not depend on any initial values in $\Tha$ and strongly stably converges to the root $\ths$.
 Especially, because of the property of strongly stable convergence, the US algorithm could be one of the powerful tools for solving an equation with multiple roots as shown in Section 6.3.

 The critical requirement for applying the US algorithm is to construct one $U$-function $U(\tha|\tht)$ for $g(\tha)$ at $\tha=\tht$ (i.e., to satisfy the CD inequality $g(\tha) - U(\tha|\tht) \sge{\sgn(\tha-\tht)} 0$) such that an explicit solution to the surrogate equation $U(\tha|\tht)=0$ is available.
-By using Taylor expansion, we have developed three methods for constructing $U$-functions based on the FLB function, SLUB constants and TLB constant.
-The resulting US algorithms have linear/quadratic/cubic convergence rates as shown in Theorems 2--4, respectively.
+By using Taylor expansion, we have developed four methods for constructing $U$-functions based on the FLB function, SLUB constants, TLB constant and fixed--block.
+The resulting US algorithms have linear/quadratic/cubic/linear convergence rates as shown in Theorems 2--5, respectively.

+Although they enjoy strongly stable convergence, the US algorithms based on both the FLB function method and the fixed--block method hold a linear convergence rate only.
+In Theorem 6, we propose a simple acceleration technique as shown in (\ref{uclaone6.1}) for the two US algorithms, resulting in a weakly stable convergence.
+In addition, Theorem 6 showed that the convergence speed of the proposed fast US algorithm is twice of the convergence speed of the US algorithms based on the FLB function method and fixed--block method, even has a super-linear convergence rate.

 In the future studies, we will develop other methods for constructing $U$-functions.
-Although the US algorithm enjoys strongly stable convergence, we would like to accelerate the US algorithm with slow convergence rate if the bound functions/constants are not tight enough, particularly for the FLB function-based US algorithms.
-Some accelerating techniques for the proposed US algorithms may significantly spark the method's potential.
+We would also like to accelerate the US algorithm with slow convergence rate if the bound functions are not tight enough, particularly for the FLB function-based US algorithms.
+Other accelerating techniques for the proposed US algorithms may significantly spark the method's potential.

-In Section 4, we successfully applied the US algorithms to deal with a wide range of statistical issues that are not perfectly solved by the traditional numerical algorithms.
-Beyond those problems, we are trying to use the US algorithms to handle other attractive statistical models that are still remained to be conquered.